Note: The links in this post are affiliate links.

 Rick’s answer: I’ve had great luck with refurbished computers myself Deaton, and I do recommend them whenever I’m asked about them.

-In answer to your first question, Apple does indeed sell refurbished MacBooks, and the savings over buying one that’s brand new can be substantial.
+To answer your first question, Apple does indeed sell refurbished MacBooks, and the savings over buying one that’s brand new can be substantial.
 In fact, you can actually save $200 (and sometimes even more) on some models.

 To check out the refurbished MacBooks that are available at any given time, simply visit this page on the Apple website and click on Mac.

-In answer to your second question, I do believe Apple’s refurbished items are good deals.
+In regards to your second question, I do believe Apple’s refurbished items are good deals.

-Apple polishes up and thoroughly tests every item they refurbish to ensure that it looks and works like brand new, then they slap a full one year warranty on it.
+Apple polishes up and rigorously tests every item they refurbish to ensure that it looks and works like brand new, then they slap a full one year warranty on it.